rpm2003rpm/stg2veriloga/README.md

     python3 stg2veriloga/stg2veriloga.py  example/STG.g
 ```

 - stg2veriloga isn't capable of inferring the initial states of the outputs.
 Therefore, you need to set them manually through the parameters provided in the verilogA.
-You can also set the input capacitance, output resistance, rise time, fall time, and delay (the interval between a output transition becoming enabled and the output rise/fall edge) through the parameters.
-If the initial output states are wrong, the internal variable "STG_ERROR" will be eventually set and messages related to the problem will apear on the simulation log.
+You can also set the input capacitance, output resistance, rise time, fall time, and delay (the interval between an output transition becoming enabled and the output rise/fall edge) through the parameters.
+If the initial output states are wrong, the internal variable "STG_ERROR" will be set eventually and messages related to the problem will apear in the simulation log.

 ![plot](./example/param.png)